Birkdale railway station, Brisbane

 Birkdale railway station is located on the Cleveland line in Queensland, Australia.
 It serves the suburb of Birkdale in Redland City.

 History

 In 1889, the Cleveland line was extended from Manly to the original Cleveland station.

 Birkdale station opened in 1889 at the same time as the line.
 On 1 November 1960, the station closed when the line was truncated to Lota.
 The station reopened on 26 July 1986 as the line was being rebuilt to Cleveland.

 Services

 Birkdale is served by Cleveland line services from Shorncliffe, Northgate, Doomben and Bowen Hills to Cleveland.

 Services by platform

 Transport links

-Transdev Queensland operate two routes from Birkdale station:
+Transdev Queensland operate two bus routes from Birkdale station: